 Microsoft has strict policies when it comes to data protection and cyber security and Azure has more compliance certifications than any other cloud service.
 This can provide companies with peace of mind knowing that their data is secure and protected by a large number of built in security features and protocols.

-Use Cases for Windows Virtual Desktop
+Use Cases for Azure Virtual Desktop

 So now you know what WVD is and some of its key features, how exactly does this translate into a real world working scenario?
 Well, here are some practical use cases of how organisations are making virtual desktops work for them.